gada1982/CarND-Path-Planning-Project/README.md

 - The car is able to drive at least 4.32 miles without incident.
 - The car drives according to the speed limit.
-- Max Acceleration and Jerk are not Exceeded.
+- Max Acceleration and Jerk are not exceeded.
 - Car does not have collisions.
 - The car stays in its lane, except for the time between changing lanes.
 - The car is able to change lanes.